bondjimbond/islandora_url_redirector/README.md

 # Islandora URL Redirector

 An Islandora migration module that looks up an object's old "permanent" URL from an identifier field and redirects the viewer to its new home in Islandora.
+This module can work in multiple ways:
+* Install on the new Islandora repository, if you kept the same domain name
+* Install on the old repository if it uses a Drupal front end
+* Build a new Drupal site using this module, and point your old domain name there

 ## Requirements